u-Kuro/Kanshi-Anime-Recommender/README.md

 A title that almost nobody has tracked is penalized proportionally — the algorithm trusts the preference signal less for obscure titles.
 Similarly, titles with below-average community ratings for their format (anime vs. manga vs. novel are compared separately) receive a proportional penalty.
 This prevents niche titles from ranking highly just because they happen to share genres the user likes.

-## Step 7: Rescale everything to match the user's rating scale

-Every raw score is rescaled to sit within the range the user actually uses.
-If the user typically rates things between 6 and 9 out of 10, the final scores are compressed into that range.
-The floor is set at the mean rating minus one standard deviation; the ceiling at the mean plus one standard deviation.

-## Step 8: Classify each title into a tier
+## Step 7: Classify each title into a tier

 | Tier | Condition | Meaning |
 |---|---|---|